Praneeth16/articles/agents-from-scratch/synthetic_agent_article.md

-# Building AI Agents From Scratch: Crafting a Dynamic NLP Data Generator 🤖
+# Building LLM Agents From Scratch: Crafting a Dynamic NLP Data Generator 🤖

-Ever wished you had more data for your NLP projects?
-Imagine having a AI helper that can learn from your existing data and create more just like it!
-Today, we're going to build exactly that - a basic but powerful AI agent that can generate synthetic data.
+Have you ever wished you had more data for your NLP projects?
+Imagine having an AI helper to learn from your existing data and create more like it!
+Today, we will build precisely that - a basic but powerful AI agent that can generate synthetic data.
 And the best part?
-We'll do it using Python and the OpenAI API to build an agent from scratch!
+We'll build an agent from scratch using Python and the OpenAI API!

 ## What We're Building

 Think of our AI agent as a clever student who:
-1. First learns by looking at your data (Learning Phase)
+1. First, learn by looking at your data (Learning Phase)
-2. Then creates new, similar data (Creation Phase)
+2. Then create new, similar data (Creation Phase)
-3. Finally checks if the new data is good enough (Validation Phase)
+3. Finally, checks if the new data is good enough (Validation Phase)

-Let's break this down into simple steps and we will be following the below chart.
+Let's break this down into simple steps and follow the chart below.

 ![Synthetic Data Generator using LLMs](artifacts/synthetic_data_generation.png "Synthetic Data")

 ## The Learning Phase: Building a Smart Data Analyzer

-Think of training an AI agent like teaching a friend to write viral content.
-Just as your friend would study successful viral posts to identify winning patterns, compelling tones, and key elements, our AI agent analyzes text to understand it's characteristics.
+Think of training an LLM agent, like teaching a friend to write viral content.
+As your friend would study successful viral posts to identify winning patterns, compelling tones, and key elements, our AI agent analyzes text to understand its characteristics.

+`Setup your OpeAI APIs to run the below code.`

 ```python
 from collections import Counter